Table of Contents

-- What kind of heart murmur does my child have?
+- What kind of heart murmur do I or my child have?

 - Is this kind of murmur indicative of other health problems?

-- Does my child need tests or does he/she need to visit a cardiologist?
+- Do I or my child need tests or need to visit a cardiologist?

 - Is it safe for my child to play and exercise like normal?